LucHermkens/SpeedrunUtils/README.md

 2. **Run Start:** Any player runs `/startrun` to begin the countdown
 3. **Speedrun:** Players complete the game while the timer runs
 4. **Completion:** Timer automatically stops when a player exits through the End portal after defeating the Ender Dragon
-5. **New Run:** Operator runs `/newrun` to save results and prepare for the next run

 ## Automatic Features

 - **Blindness on Join:** Players automatically receive blindness when joining before a run starts
-- **Timer Display:** Action bar shows elapsed time with milliseconds (MM:SS.mmm or H:MM:SS.mmm format) at the bottom of the screen, updating 10 times per second
+- **Timer Display:** Action bar shows elapsed time with milliseconds at the bottom of the screen, updating 20 times per second (each tick)
 - **Splits:** Automatically records key milestones, broadcasts them to chat, and shows them on a sidebar scoreboard during the run
-- **Auto-Complete Detection:** Run automatically completes when:
-  - The Ender Dragon is defeated
-  - A player teleports through the End portal back to the Overworld
+- **Auto-Complete Detection:** Run automatically completes when the Ender Dragon is defeated & a player teleports through the End portal back to the Overworld (after the credits screen)
 - **Run Tracking:** All runs are logged to `speedruns.txt` with:
   - Date and time
   - Player names